When Not to Use Velvet — and What to Specify Instead

 What is Mohair Velvet?

-The Mohair wool from which it is made is 100% natural and is inherently Fire Retardant, usually to contract (hotel) standards.
-Mohair, too, is typically hard-wearing.
-Ideal for a busy home; a home cinema; a cinema!; a restaurant; a hotel and so the list goes on.
+Mohair velvet is a fabric ideally suited for upholstery.
+The mohair wool from which it is made is 100% natural and is inherently fire retardant, usually to contract (hotel) standards.
+It is also typically hard-wearing, making it suitable for a busy home, a home cinema, a restaurant, or a hotel.

 Textile Pinking Machines